Skip to main content

 The MPSC wants to understand if a program’s outcomes differ significantly from what would be expected from that program based on the outcomes of similar patients or organ offers nationally; or, in other words, what is the individual program’s effect on the outcome of interest (graft survival, pre-transplant mortality, offer acceptance).

 Some transplants involve greater risk than others.
 The risk adjustment models do not expect higher-risk transplants to succeed at the same rate as lower-risk transplants.
-If the higher-risk transplants a program performs are associated with a bad outcome, and the model expects those transplants to have a poorer outcome, then the program can still be considered to be performing as expected.
+If the higher-risk transplants a program performs are associated with a bad outcome, and the model expects those transplants to have a poorer outcome, then the program may still be considered to perform as expected.

 In this example, assume two liver transplant programs perform the same number of transplants and that most of the donor and recipient characteristics are the same between the programs.
 One program utilizes a high volume of donor after cardiac death (DCD) livers, while the other program does not use any.